Authentura/codectrl-cxx-logger/README.md

 Use the `make` command for the following actions:

-- `make build`: To build the library using meson and ninja.
 - `make configure`: To configure the library using meson.
 - `make reconfigure`: To reconfigure the library using meson.